-Kilimanjaro is always ready, but is it possible to climb Kilimanjaro during the corona crisis?
-Nicholas Vollgraf and Fabio Bianchetti, students at the University of St. Gallen in Switzerland, did it at the end of August.
+Kilimanjaro is always ready, but is it possible to climb Kilimanjaro in times of Covid-19?
+Nicholas Vollgraf and Fabio Bianchetti, students at the University of St. Gallen in Switzerland, did it in august 2021.
 "We realized that right now is a good time to climb Kilimanjaro.
 We were a bit flexible about the possibility of flights being canceled, there would be a lot of social distance on the mountain, and we knew it would be uniquely quiet," Fabio says.
 And it was definitely quiet: "In some camps, we were the only ones, and when you see how many toilets there are, you realize how special it is to be alone.
 Also on Uhuru Peak, on summit day, we were completely alone.
 All in all, we only saw three other groups on Kilimanjaro."

 How Long Does it Take To Climb Kilimanjaro?

 We know you can’t take all the leave in the world and it is very likely that you are trying to squeeze a Kilimanjaro climb into your much-deserved week’s break from work.
 Technically this is possible, but if you want to make it to Uhuru Peak we would advise against cutting it short.
 Once you are on your way to climb Kilimanjaro, you might as well take it easy.
 Life is already short and climbing Kilimanjaro could be a once in a lifetime adventure.
 Why wouldn’t you enjoy it?